 After 2 ½ hours sleep last night, I can safely say, a bear with a sore head had nothing on me this morning.
 My alarm broke the silence and my, at last restful sleep, like a siren blasting onto my ear drums.
 I wanted to hit the snooze button, but I haven’t done that for a long time and what’s an extra ten minutes going to achieve?

-I felt the pain of cramp and stabbing insidiously work through my legs and back as I moved to stand up.
+I felt the pain of cramp and stabbing insidiously through my legs and back as I moved to stand up.
 I was as grumpy as Oscar the Grouch and thinking of a way that I could get some rest in today.
-It being Thursday, is one of my busiest days and one where I have to be at my best, so no chance of rest.
+It’s Thursday, one of my busiest days and one where I have to be at my best, so no chance of rest.
 I was very quiet getting the boys up and ready for school, I could feel everything and everyone irritating me and I knew my snap this morning, would be worse than a crocodile’s.

 Time to take control: